FAQ / Information

 2.4 Why should I use accredited service?

-Using an accredited service ensures that the service provider (laboratory, certification body, inspection body) is competent in providing the service in accordance with international standards of practice as the service to be provided has been rigorously assessed by independent specialist in the area.
+Using an accredited service ensures that the service provider (laboratory, certification body, inspection body) is competent in delivering services in accordance with international standards of practice as the service to be provided has been rigorously assessed by independent specialists in the area.

 2.5 How to find an accredited laboratory, certification body or inspection body to perform a particular activity?

-2.6 How can I know whether a laboratory, certification body or inspection body is accredited for a particular activity?
+2.6 How do I find out whether a laboratory, certification body or inspection body is accredited for a particular activity?

-You can access our internet directory for HKAS accredited laboratories, HKAS accredited certification bodies, HKAS accredited inspection bodies for their respective scope by clicking the links provided above.
+You can access our internet directory for HKAS accredited laboratories, HKAS accredited certification bodies, HKAS accredited inspection bodies for their respective scope of accreditation by clicking the links provided above.

-2.7 If there is no laboratory accredited by HOKLAS for the test required by me, what should I do?
+2.7 If there is no laboratory accredited by HKAS for the test I need, what should I do?

 You may approach our MRA partners to check if they can nominate a laboratory accredited by them for the test you required.

-2.9 What is an endorsed report or certificate?
+2.8 What is an endorsed test / inspection report or certificate?

 An HKIAS endorsed inspection report or certificate is an inspection report or certificate issued by an HKIAS accredited inspection body for reporting the result of an inspection activity accredited under HKIAS and with the HKIAS accreditation symbol displayed on the right hand top corner of its front page.

-For detailed requirements governing the issue of an endorsed report or certificate, they are depicted in respective Clause 5 of HOKLAS Supplementary Criteria No. 33 and HKIAS Supplementary Criteria No. 5.
+For detailed requirements governing the issue of an endorsed report or certificate, they are depicted in respective clauses of HOKLAS Supplementary Criteria No. 33 and HKIAS Supplementary Criteria No. 5.

 An endorsed report signifies that the service provided is in accordance with the conditions of accreditation.
 To fully realise the benefit of using an accredited service, always ask for an endorsed report.
 Also, since not all of the services provided by an accredited organisation may fall into its scope of accreditation and an organisation is allowed to issue endorsed report only for the activities that it has been accredited, to ensure that the service you require from the organisation does fall within its scope of accreditation, always ask for an endorsed report.

-Moreover, an endorsed report will be accepted by MRA partners all over the world.
+Moreover, an endorsed report will be accepted by MRA partners of HKAS all over the world.

 See clause 7 'What can clients do to secure satisfactory service from an accredited organisation?' of HKAS IN004.

-2.12 How to determine whether it is appropriate to complain to HKAS about the service of an accredited organisation and what is the procedure for lodging such a complaint?
+2.12 How to determine if I should complain to HKAS about the service of an accredited organisation and what is the procedure for lodging such a complaint?

-See clause 5 'Determining whether to complain to HKAS Executive' and clause 6 'Procedure for complaining to HKAS Executive against an accredited organisation' of HKAS IN004
+The information can be found in HKAS IN004.
+Please refer to Clause 5, 'Determining whether to complain to HKAS Executive' and Clause 6, 'Procedure for complaining to HKAS Executive against an accredited organisation', for details.

 2.13 What are the concerns when consultancy and certification services are procured under a single contract?

-Procuring management system certification service (e.g. certification to ISO 9001) together with consultancy service will seriously compromise the value and credibility of the certification so obtained.
+Procuring management system certification services (e.g. certification to ISO 9001) alongside consultancy services can seriously compromise the value and credibility of the certification obtained.

-To protect the credibility of certification, the international accepted practice forbids certification bodies from providing its service as being linked with the service of a management system consultant firm.
-However, for convenience or other reasons, some organisations are still trying to obtain both consultancy service and certification service through a single contract concluded with a consultant firm.
-Such an arrangement will raise a doubt that the certification body may be colluding with the consultant firm and will therefore undermine the acceptability of any certification granted under it.
+To protect the credibility of certification, internationally accepted practice forbids certification bodies from linking their services with those of management system consultancy firms.
+However, for convenience or other reasons, some organisations still attempt to obtain both consultancy and certification services through a single contract with a consulting firm.
+Such arrangements raise doubts about potential collusion between the certification body and the consulting firm, undermining the credibility of any certification granted.

-To safeguard the value of certification, the internationally accepted practice for certification bodies as documented in the international standard ISO / IEC 17021 imposes stringent requirements on the relationship between consultancy service and certification service.
-It requires:
+To safeguard the value of certification, the internationally accepted practice for certification bodies, as documented in the international standard ISO / IEC 17021-1, imposes stringent requirements on the relationship between consultancy and certification services.
+It requires that:

-• Certification body's activities shall not be marketed or offered as linked with the activities of an organization that provides management system consultancy.
+- The certification body's activities shall not be marketed or offered as linked with those of an organisation providing management system consultancy.

-While any organisation has complete freedom in the way they procure certification service, procuring management system consultancy service and certification services together under a single contract should be avoided.
+While any organisation has complete freedom in procuring certification services, it is advisable to avoid obtaining management system consultancy and certification services together under a single contract.

 Note 1:

-The following is an example where the relationship between the consultancy organization and the certification body poses an unacceptable threat to the impartiality of the certification Body.
+The following is an example in which the relationship between the consultancy organisation and the certification body poses an unacceptable threat to the impartiality of the certification body.

 Company A wants to obtain ISO 9001 certification for its management system.
 After employing Consultant M to assist it in establishing or implementing the system, it is now looking for a certification body to provide the certification service and Certification Body X is a possible candidate.